jacob-gg/rivanna-command-line/README.md

 ---
 **Transfer files**

+_Note: This section will be updated with SFTP/rsync transfer instructions._

 _Run SCP from the local (not in SSH)._

-Directory info:
-- SCP takes the directory it's invoked in as the default path
-  - `cd` to relevant directory to make life easy
-- Default remote path is `home/<usr>/`
-  - `mkdir` in SSH to create remote directory if needed

 _Local to remote:_
 `scp localfile <usr>@rivanna.hpc.virginia.edu:/path/file`